-The most critical step in windrowing is timing.
-Windrowing at the correct maturity time reduces the time the lentil plant spends in the windrow.
-Assessment for timing of windrowing should be based on seed maturity.
+The most critical step in swathing is timing.
+Swathing at the correct maturity time reduces the time the lentil plant spends in the swath.
+Assessment for timing of swathing should be based on seed maturity.
 Lentil seed is considered physiologically mature when the seed is filled to its maximum size, and has changed colour.

-The ideal time to windrow is when the seeds in the top third of the lentil plant are at full physiological maturity.
+The ideal time to swath is when the seeds in the top third of the lentil plant are at full physiological maturity.

-Visual measurements such as leaf colour and drop, or pod colour should not be considered for timing of windrowing as these parameters can be misleading; leaves can be prematurely lost and pods blemished by disease.
+Visual measurements such as leaf colour and drop, or pod colour should not be considered for timing of swathing as these parameters can be misleading; leaves can be prematurely lost and pods blemished by disease.

-If the lentil crop is not at the required level of maturity, then windrowing becomes problematic.
-Alternatively, windrowing on the later side of required maturity increases grain losses due to shattering.
-Determining the most appropriate time can be difficult taking into account variation across the paddock.
+If the lentil crop is not at the required level of maturity, then swathing becomes problematic.
+Alternatively, swathing on the later side of required maturity increases grain losses due to shattering.
+Determining the most appropriate time can be difficult considering maturity variation across the paddock.
+If a swathing contractor is to be used, timing may be further compromised because of the availability of the contractor.